 The DOC is not responsible for loss of money or food from the machine.

 VISITATION OF MINORS

-In the event a minor is to visit accompanied by an adult other than his/her parent or legal guardian, advance permission must be obtained from the Superintendent by completing a Request for Visit by a Minor Application (see Attachment III).
+- In the event a minor will be accompanied by an adult other than his/her parent or legal guardian, advance permission must be obtained from the Superintendent by completing a Request for Visit by a Minor Application (Attachment A).

 - name of parent or legal guardian making request;

 - name of patient/inmate;

 - minor's name, relationship to patient and date of birth;